MileHacker Logo

 Value & Comfort

-• Accommodation: Stay in comfortable 3-star or 4-star hotels for a pleasant experience.
+• Accommodation: Stay in comfortable 3-star or 4-star hotels for a nice experience.

 • Dining: Enjoy meals at mid-range restaurants, balancing quality and price.

-• Transportation: Use Didi (ride-sharing) or taxis for convenience, alongside public buses.
+• Transportation: Use Didi (ride-sharing) or using taxis to make things easier, alongside public buses.

 • Activities: Include entry to major attractions and consider a few organized excursions.